Accident (1967 film)

+Accident is a 1967 British drama film directed and produced by Joseph Losey, adapted by Harold Pinter from the 1965 novel by Nicholas Mosley.
+It stars Dirk Bogarde, Stanley Baker, and Jacqueline Sassard, with supporting roles played by Michael York, Vivien Merchant, Delphine Seyrig, and Alexander Knox.
+In the film, two middle-aged academics find themselves in love triangle with their own student, who is already engaged.

-Accident is a 1967 British drama film directed by Joseph Losey.
-Written by Harold Pinter, it is an adaptation of the 1965 novel Accident by Nicholas Mosley.
-It is the second of three Losey–Pinter collaborations; the others are The Servant (1963) and The Go-Between (1971).
-At the 1967 Cannes Film Festival, Accident won the Grand Prix Spécial du Jury award.
-It also won the Grand Prix of the Belgian Film Critics Association.
+This film is the second of three Losey–Pinter collaborations; the others are The Servant (1963) and The Go-Between (1971).
+It was also the last of several collaborations between Losey and Stanley Baker.

+Accident was released by London Independent Producers on 9 February 1967, and received generally positive reviews.
+At the 1967 Cannes Film Festival, it won the Grand Prix Spécial du Jury award.
+It was nominated for four BAFTA Awards, including Best British Film and Best British Screenplay.

 Plot

 During the hours of darkness, a car crashes.
 A man, Stephen, goes to it and finds a young man dead and a shocked but uninjured young woman whom he lifts from the car and takes back to his nearby house.
 The film then goes into flashback.

 Stephen, a married Oxford tutor in his forties, has two students: the rich and likeable William, of whom he is fond, and a beautiful, enigmatic Austrian named Anna, whom he secretly desires.
 William also fancies Anna and hopes to know her better.
-While Stephen's wife is away having their third child, he looks up an old flame in London and they sleep together.
+While Stephen's wife is away having their third child, he looks up an old flame in London and they have sex.
 Returning home, he finds that his pushy colleague Charley has been using the house for sex with Anna.
 She tells Stephen privately that she and William are engaged to be married.

 William says that he will go to Stephen's house after a party that night.
 As he is too drunk to drive, Anna takes the wheel, but she crashes the car outside Stephen's gate.
 Upon finding the accident and William dead, Stephen pulls the deeply shaken Anna from the wreckage and hides her upstairs while he calls the police.
-Later, he forces himself on her while she is still in shock, then takes her back to her room at the university.
+Later, he rapes her while she is still in shock, then takes her back to her room at the university.
 He comes by in the morning to find a bemused Charley, who cannot prevent Anna from packing to return to Austria.